Gomukh - The origin of River Ganga

-Visiting the origin of the Ganga has been a long cherished dream for me and this year I have planned and arranged it well in advance.
-I grew up beside the river and ‘where from the river comes?’ is a question that has haunted me from my childhood.
+Visiting the origin of the Ganga has been a long-cherished dream for me and this year I have planned and arranged it well in advance.
+Because I grew up beside the river the question I always asked was ‘where from the river Ganga originates?’

 Sunset as viewed from Gangotri.

-Everything around me is thousands of years old and this same phenomenon is taking place for thousands of years.
-At a distance the peaks of the Bhagirathi Sisters have turned golden.
+At a distance, the peaks of the Bhagirathi Sisters have turned golden.
 The top of Mt.
 Shivling has turned into gold too.
 Looking around I could see Mt.
-Sudarshan in its regal beauty, draped in golden hue.
+Sudarshan in its regal beauty, draped in a golden hue.
 This was simply overwhelming.
-Such sunsets are taking place for millions of years, and today I fill my heart and senses with a few moments of that eternity – moments those will stay with me as long as I live.
+Such sunsets are there for millions of years, and today I fill my heart and senses with a few moments of that eternity – moments that will stay with me as long as I live.

-We returned to the hotel only when there was no light left in the sky and stars came out – so many of them that you can see only when you are high up in the mountains.
+We returned to the hotel only when it was pitch dark.
+It was a beautiful starry night.
 From there we went to the river bank to watch the Sandhyarati, evening prayer to the holy river.
-Compared to the one that take place on the steps of Har ki Pauri in Haridwar, Bhagirathi-Vandana here in Gomukh is lot simpler, but feels like closure to the heart and anybody can pray to this holy water coming from Gomukh with a burning lamp in his or her hand.
-The next Sandharati takes place at the Ganga Temple, made of white marble in which the beautiful idol of mother Ganga is worshipped.
-The Aarti takes no more fifteen minutes and though there is little pomp and extravagance, you will be touched by its pious devotion.
+Compared to the one that takes place on the steps of Har ki Pauri in Haridwar, Bhagirathi-Vandana here in Gomukh is a lot simpler, but feels like closure to the heart and anybody can pray to this holy water coming from Gomukh with a burning lamp in his or her hand.

-At last I am going to see the source of the river, the snout point I have grown up with.
-The path is climbing up and we needed rest after every few minutes.
-We are not alone; there are many other pilgrims and trekkers – all going to Gomukh, some further to Tapovan.
-After walking for a couple of hours, we came up with two shops – made of plastic sheets selling water, biscuit, cold drinks etc. along with tea and maggy.
-Everybody familiar with travelling high in Himalayas knows that maggi is a great choice here for some food and we too had no hesitation about that.
-After having a bowl of hot soupy magi and a cup of steaming tea we resumed our journey.
+After walking for a couple of hours, we came across two shops made of plastic sheets selling water, biscuit, cold drinks, etc. along with tea and Maggie.
+Anybody familiar with traveling high in the Himalayas knows how Maggie is popular in the mountains After having a bowl of hot soupy Maggie and a cup of steaming tea we resumed our journey.

-On our way we crossed a few small streams but they are so thin that one can easily cross them by stepping over the boulders.
-But on a couple of them there were bridges made of wood or rock.
-After crossing one such bridge and numerous boulders Chirbasa became visible at a distance – a green patch to the foothills, with steep hills on both sides of it.
+We also crossed a few small streams.
+There were wooden bridges to cross some o the streams.
+After crossing one such bridge and numerous boulders Chirbasa became visible at a distance – a green patch to the foothills, with steep hills on both its sides.

 Chirbasa distant view

 Next morning we needed to start very early for we had to return to Gangotri the same day and it’s going to be a really long day for us.
-When we came out of the tent early next morning, we found the water in the drain has turned into ice.
-But the real surprise was something else.
-It was a horse that strayed behind and couldn’t get out as the compound gate was closed.
-It was this horse that was nudging at our tent during the night for an exit point and we mistook it for a cheetah.
-We looked at each other and laughed out.
+When we came out of the tent the next morning, we found the water in the drain has turned into ice.
 The staffs of the GMVN were not ready to get up that early in the morning to provide us with some hot water.
 We somehow washed our faces in that ice cold water and started for Gomukh.